vramana/cherow/README.md

 });
 ```

-You can see and try the demo expample live at the [cherow-dummpy-plugin repo](https://github.com/cherow/cherow-dummy-plugin)
+You can see and try the demo expample live in the [cherow-dummy-plugin repo](https://github.com/cherow/cherow-dummy-plugin)

 ## Acorn and Esprima differences